 Day 3 : Otavalo Artisans

-In Otavalo you visit the textile market located at the “Plaza of Ponchos”; this is one of the most famous markets in South America.
-Here you find all kinds of handicrafts including tapestries made on the Spanish weaving loom as well as the indigenous back-strap loom.
-Over there you have some free time for bargaining and buying from the friendly Otavaleños.
+In Otavalo, you will visit the textile market located at the “Plaza de los Ponchos,” one of the most famous markets in South America.
+Here, you will find all kinds of handicrafts, including tapestries made on both the Spanish and indigenous backstrap looms.
+You will have some free time to bargain and shop with the friendly Otavaleños.

-Later on, you visit Mr. Miguel Andrango Workshop at Agato.
-There you have a weaving demonstration given by three generations of this family.
-You will be able to observe how the raw wool is turned into thread, thread to be used with looms.
-Not just the process, but the tools used for hundreds of years to make it.
-Also the different plants they use for the different natural colors.
-After the demonstration, you are able to visit the store and if you want you can buy something.
+Later, you will visit Mr. Miguel Andrango’s workshop in Agato.
+There, you will observe a weaving demonstration by three generations of the Andrango family.
+You will see how raw wool is turned into thread and used with looms, along with the tools and natural dyes they use.
+After the demonstration, you can visit the store and purchase items if you wish.

-You have lunch at Hacienda Pinsaqui, a famous historic hacienda.
-After lunch, you return to Quito, and start a City tour by night, in which you will explore the bustling streets and squares of the largest historical center in the Americas.
-You visit some of its most important churches such as the impressive Cathedral, majestic Compañía, and iconic San Francisco, guardians of a stunning multi-ethnic artistic and cultural heritage.
-At the San Francisco convent, you do a private tour knowing more about this congregation.
-Finally, you will taste their original craft beer, which is made with a recipe from the XVI Century.
-Return to the hotel and dinner.
+You will have lunch at Hacienda Pinsaqui, a historic hacienda.
+After lunch, you will return to Quito for a night city tour.
+Explore the bustling streets and squares of the largest historical center in the Americas, visiting some of its most important churches, including the impressive Cathedral, the majestic Compañía, and the iconic San Francisco.
+At the San Francisco convent, you will enjoy a private tour and learn more about the congregation, concluding with a tasting of their original craft beer, made from a recipe dating back to the 16th century.

 Overnight.